onera/Cassiopee/CPlot/doc/source/Decorator.rst

     :type levels: None or list or numpy
     :param title: title of createColorBar
     :type title: string
     :param cmap: colormap name ('Blue2Red', ...).
-If nonde, cmap is taken from CPlot.
+If none, cmap is taken from CPlot.
     :type cmap: None or string
     :param valueFormat: format of values in colorbar
     :type valueFormat: string